jptannus/obisidian-new-template-button/README.md

 ### v1.1.0
 - Added button label property.
-- Fixed issue where not all occurences of the text to be replaced would be replaced.
+- Fixed issue where not all occurrences of the text to be replaced would be replaced.

 # TODO
 [ ] - Create an option to use a modal to create new notes (adding title and tags)